hortulanusT/dynLattice/doc/usage.md

 The next step is to create the needed files, starting with the geometry file, in this case `tests/transient/test1.geo`.
 The `GMSH` syntax can be found on their [documentation](https://gmsh.info/doc/texinfo/gmsh.html#Gmsh-scripting-language).

-Now, we need to create our program file.
+Now, we need to create our property file with model inputs.
 For our case, it can be found in `tests/transient/test1.pro` and will be explained line-by-line in the following.

 | Command | Explanation |
 | ------- | ----------- |